Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/Modules.md

 ```

-# Main functions
+# Main

-In Firefly, there are three targets, each with its own main file:
+In Firefly, there are three targets, each with its own main function:

 ```firefly
 nodeMain(system: NodeSystem) {